First principles study of the T-center in Silicon: Results

 The longer lifetime is inherent to the defect-bound exciton nature of the excited state and to the large difference in nature between the localized and delocalized states constituting this exciton.
 The transition dipole moment is sensitive to the overlap between the wavefunctions of these two states which are sufficiently different to result in a small overlap.
-For these reasons, we expect most weakly bound excitons in silicon to show larger radiative lifetime than the NV center and thus lower brightness.
+Moreover, since the $sp^3$ hybridization in the bulk now permits the nominally forbidden $p \leftrightarrow p$ transition, this further suggests a small dipole matrix element.
+For these reasons, we expect most weakly bound excitons in silicon to show longer radiative lifetime than the NV center and thus lower brightness.
 We note that the ground state valence band edge states that are 3-fold degenerate in a perfect bulk silicon supercell are here split by the presence of the defect.
 This splitting is consistent with the second peak observed experimentally above the ZPL and called TX$_1$ in Ref.~\cite{Bergeron2020}.
 The splitting between the valence band states in our HSE calculations is 11 meV, which is larger than the experimental value of 1.76 meV.
-This overestimation is likely to come from the supercell size as demonstrated by Zhang et al. on the silicon divacancy in diamond~\cite{Zhang2020}.
-Combining the calculated transition levels between the neutral and charge -1 state (0/-1 transition level in Figure 1) of 1.07 eV and the calculated ZPL energy of 985 meV, we can evaluate the energy required to release the weakly bound hole from the defect-bound exciton as 1.07eV-0.985eV=85 meV.
-This is larger than the measured activation energy for the thermal photoluminescence (PL) quench (22 meV, 32 meV to 35 meV) ~\cite{Bergeron2020,Safonov1996,Irion1985}, and suggests a separate origin for the thermal PL quench at high temperatures.
+This overestimation likely comes from finite supercell size effects as demonstrated by Zhang et al. on the silicon divacancy in diamond~\cite{Zhang2020}.
+Combining the calculated transition levels between the neutral and charge -1 state (0/-1 transition level in Figure 1) of 1.07 eV and the calculated ZPL energy of 985 meV, we can evaluate the energy required to release the weakly bound hole from the defect-bound exciton as 1.07 eV - 0.985 eV= 85 meV.
+This is larger than the measured activation energy for the thermal photoluminescence (PL) quench (22 meV, 32 meV to 35 meV) ~\cite{Bergeron2020,Safonov1996,Irion1985} but within the error expected from our methodology.